Discover folk - the CRM for people-powered businesses

 1. Define your requirements

-Start by identifying the key features that align with your business needs.
-Essential functionalities might include contact management, task and project tracking, invoicing, and integration with other tools you use daily.
-Understanding your workflow and pinpointing areas where a CRM can enhance productivity and client management will help you choose the right platform.
+Start by identifying key features that align with your team's collaborative needs.
+Essential functionalities for 20-50 person teams include contact management, task and project tracking, team coordination tools, invoicing, and integration with other tools your team uses daily.
+Understanding your team workflow and pinpointing areas where a CRM can enhance productivity and client management will help you choose the right platform for your growing organization.

 2. Budget considerations

-While many CRM platforms offer a range of pricing plans, it's crucial to balance cost with return on investment.
-Look for affordable CRM solutions that offer the necessary features without breaking the bank.
-Consider whether the platform offers free trials or freemium versions that can grow with your business as your needs evolve.
+While many CRM platforms offer various pricing plans, it's crucial to balance cost with return on investment for teams of 20-50.
+Look for scalable CRM solutions that offer necessary features without breaking your team budget.
+Consider whether the platform offers flexible pricing that can accommodate your team size and growth trajectory, with features that scale as your 20-50 person team expands.

 3. Selection process

-Begin your selection process by researching the top CRM tools for freelancers.
-Check out the CRMs suggested in this blog, look at online reviews of the ones you're interested in, ask for recommendations from fellow freelancers, and explore other comparison articles.
-Narrow down your options by focusing on vendors that specialize in or offer tailored solutions for freelance professionals.
+Begin your selection process by researching the top CRM tools for growing teams.
+Check out the CRMs suggested in this blog, review online feedback from similar-sized organizations, ask for recommendations from other team leaders managing 20-50 people, and explore comparison articles.
+Narrow down your options by focusing on vendors that specialize in or offer tailored solutions for mid-size teams and growing organizations.

 4. Book demos

-Once you've shortlisted potential CRMs, take advantage of free trials or demo versions to evaluate their usability and effectiveness.
-Compare features, ease of use, and customer support.
-Pay attention to how well each platform integrates with your existing tools and processes.
-By thoroughly testing and comparing, you can make an informed decision on the best CRM for your freelance business.
-Get a demo of folk to see how it can benefit your freelance business here.
+Once you've shortlisted potential CRMs, take advantage of free trials or demo versions to evaluate their usability and effectiveness for your team size.
+Compare features, ease of use, and customer support quality.
+Pay attention to how well each platform integrates with your existing team tools and processes, and how effectively it can coordinate activities across 20-50 users.
+By thoroughly testing and comparing, you can make an informed decision on the best CRM for your growing team.
+Get a demo of folk CRM to see how it can benefit your 20-50 person team here.

 3 tips for implementing a CRM

-We're excited for you if you manage to get this far - but make sure you follow these three tips to make your implementation process as smooth as possible.
+We're excited for your team if you've made it this far - but ensure you follow these three tips to make your CRM implementation process as smooth as possible across your 20-50 person organization.

 1. Import your data in your new CRM

-Transitioning to a new CRM can be seamless if you start by importing your existing data.
-Most CRMs allow you to export your data as a CSV file from your current system.
-This ensures that all your client information, project details, and communication history are preserved.
+Transitioning to a new CRM can be seamless if you start by importing your existing team data.
+Most CRMs allow you to export your data as CSV files from your current systems.
+This ensures that all client information, project details, and communication history are preserved and accessible to all relevant team members from day one.

 2. Create your first pipeline

-Setting up your first pipeline is essential for tracking your freelance projects.
-Customize the pipeline stages to reflect your workflow, such as "Lead Generation," "Proposal Sent," "In Progress," and "Completed."
-This helps you visualize your project statuses and manage tasks efficiently, ensuring nothing falls through the cracks.
+Setting up your first pipeline is essential for tracking projects across your 20-50 person team.
+Customize the pipeline stages to reflect your collaborative workflow, such as "Lead Generation," "Team Assignment," "Proposal Sent," "In Progress," and "Completed."
+This helps you visualize project statuses across team members and manage tasks efficiently, ensuring nothing falls through the cracks in your growing organization.

 3. See if it has a complementary Chrome extension

-A lot of CRMs now have complementary Chrome extensions designed with your workflow in mind, so that you do not need to switch context just to manually add contact information into your CRM platform.
-For instance, folk has a few Chrome extensions designed to help with your social listening, import contact information without leaving your webpage, and turn your comments on LinkedIn into warm leads.
+Many CRMs now offer Chrome extensions designed with team workflows in mind, so your 20-50 team members don't need to constantly switch context to manually add contact information into your CRM platform.
+For instance, folk CRM has Chrome extensions designed to help with social listening, import contact information without leaving webpages, and turn LinkedIn interactions into warm leads that any team member can access.

 1. folk